logzio/documentation/docs/shipping/Code/dotnet.md

 <Tabs>
   <TabItem value="Kubernetes" label="Kubernetes" default>

-Helm is a tool for managing packages of preconfigured Kubernetes resources using Charts.
-This integration allows you to collect and ship diagnostic metrics of your .NET application in Kubernetes to Logz.io, using dotnet-monitor and OpenTelemetry. logzio-dotnet-monitor runs as a sidecar in the same pod as the .NET application.
+Helm manages preconfigured Kubernetes resources.
+This integration collects and ships .NET application metrics from Kubernetes to Logz.io using dotnet-monitor and OpenTelemetry. logzio-dotnet-monitor runs as a sidecar in the same pod as the .NET application.

 :::note
 [Project's GitHub repo](https://github.com/logzio/logzio-helm/)
 :::

-###### Sending metrics from nodes with taints
+### Send metrics from nodes with taints

-If you want to ship metrics from any of the nodes that have a taint, make sure that the taint key values are listed in your in your daemonset/deployment configuration as follows:
+Ensure that the taint key values are listed in your in your daemonset/deployment configuration as follows:

 ```yaml
 tolerations: